Inkatha Freedom Party: Resurgence and succession

 In the 2016 municipal elections, the party's support grew for the first time since 1994.
 The party had reclaimed support in Northern KwaZulu-Natal.
 The ANC and DA both suggested that the NFP not being able to participate in the election, contributed to the party's surge in support.
 The party managed to retain control of the Nkandla Local Municipality, the residence of former ANC president Jacob Zuma.

 In October 2017, Buthelezi announced that he would step down as leader of the IFP at the party's National General Conference in 2019.
 The party's Extended National Council pledged its support to Velenkosini Hlabisa, mayor of the Big Five Hlabisa Local Municipality, to succeed Buthelezi as party leader.
 The party grew its support in the May 2019 general elections and won back the title of official opposition in KwaZulu-Natal.
 Hlabisa became the leader of the opposition in the legislature, as he was the party's premier candidate.
 Buthelezi confirmed his intention to stand down as leader.
 Hlabisa was elected president of the IFP at the party's 35th National General Conference in August 2019.

 Return to power in KwaZulu-Natal Province

 In 2024, the IFP, which was by now in a coalition agreement with the ANC, as well as the Democratic Alliance (DA) and National Freedom Party (NFP) parties would regain the position of Premier of KwaZulu-Natal for the first time since 2004 after its candidate Thami Ntuli was elected by the province's legislature.
 Ntuli's election as premier was seen as a setback for the influence of Jacob Zuma, who by now had defected from the ANC to lead the KwaZulu-Natal based uMkhonto weSizwe (MK) party.
 Ntuli defeated Zulu Nation deputy prime minister and MK party candidate Phathisizwe Chiliza with 41 votes to 39.
 He then took office and appointed his cabinet on 18 June 2024.

+In December 2025, Ntuli, narrowly survived an MK-sponsored motion of no confidence.